magento/devdocs/src/guides/v2.4/test/integration/attributes/magento-cache.md

 ## Test class attribute

-`Cache` attribute at the test case level is applied to all tests.
+The `Cache` attribute at the test case level is applied to all tests.

 ## Test method attribute

-`Cache` attribute at a test method level configures the test method only.
+The `Cache` attribute at a test method level configures the test method only.
 It completely overrides the attribute specified for the test class.

 ## Example